 Whistler is spectacularly beautiful.
-You could spend every single day of your life outside exploring and doing outdoor activities, and you would never get bored.
-I promise.
-However, not all of us want to spend every day skiing or snowboarding, going on an epic hike, or a long bike ride.
+You could spend every single day of your life outside and you would never get bored.
+However, not all of us want to spend every day skiing or snowboarding, going on an epic hike, or long bike rides.
 In addition, sometimes it gets pretty miserable out.
 I am not a total weather wimp but there are some days that I have absolutely no desire to brave the elements.
-That is when I start to think about all the amazing Whistler indoor activities that are offered.
+That is when I start to think about which of the amazing Whistler indoor activities I am in the mood to do.

 Whether you are in Whistler with your significant other, friends or family, there are a lot of fantastic indoor activities to keep everyone engaged.
 Some involve a whole bunch of sitting while others will get your heart racing.
 Fortunately, most are reasonably priced.
 I have done every single one of them, some dozens and dozens of times, and hopefully, I will be doing them for years to come.